-As a Data Scientist, on a daily basis you will need to clean data, wrangle and munge it, visualize it, build predictive models and interpret these models.
-Before doing any of these, however, you will need to know how to get data into Python.
-In the prequel to this course, you have already learnt many ways to import data into Python: (i) from flat files such as .txts and .csvs; (ii) from files native to other software such as Excel spreadsheets, Stata, SAS and MATLAB files; (iii) from relational databases such as SQLite & PostgreSQL.
-In this course, you'll extend this knowledge base by learning to import data (i) from the web and (ii) a special and essential case of this: pulling data from Application Programming Interfaces, also known as APIs, such as the Twitter streaming API, which allows us to stream real-time tweets.
+As a data scientist, you will need to clean data, wrangle and munge it, visualize it, build predictive models and interpret these models.
+Before you can do so, however, you will need to know how to get data into Python.
+In the prequel to this course, you learned many ways to import data into Python: from flat files such as .txt and .csv; from files native to other software such as Excel spreadsheets, Stata, SAS, and MATLAB files; and from relational databases such as SQLite and PostgreSQL.
+In this course, you'll extend this knowledge base by learning to import data from the web and by pulling data from Application Programming Interfaces— APIs—such as the Twitter streaming API, which allows us to stream real-time tweets.

-In this chapter, you will push further on your knowledge of importing data from the web.
-You will learn the basics of extracting data from APIs, gain insight on the importance of APIs and practice getting data from them with dives into the OMDB and Library of Congress APIs.
+In this chapter, you will gain a deeper understanding of how to import data from the web.
+You will learn the basics of extracting data from APIs, gain insight on the importance of APIs, and practice extracting data by diving into the OMDB and Library of Congress APIs.

 In this chapter, you will consolidate your knowledge of interacting with APIs in a deep dive into the Twitter streaming API.
-You'll learn how to stream real-time Twitter data and to analyze and visualize it!
+You'll learn how to stream real-time Twitter data, and how to analyze and visualize it.

 Data Scientist at DataCamp